berndruecker/trip-booking-saga-serverless/README.md

 # Play with Camunda

-Pre-condition: Make sure to deploy a Camunda container, see (camunda/)
+Pre-condition: Make sure to deploy a Camunda container, see  [readme in camunda folder](camunda/)

 Todo: Use a serverless plugin